 An H-3 “trainee” must be invited by an individual or organization for the purpose of receiving training, in any field including but not limited to:

 - Other Professions

 This classification is not intended for U.S. employment.
-It is designed to provide a foreign national with job-related training for work that will ultimately be performed outside the United States.
+It is designed to provide a alien with job-related training for work that will ultimately be performed outside the United States.

 In order to obtain H-3 classification, a U.S. employer or organization must demonstrate that:

-- The proposed training is not available in the foreign national’s native country;
+- The proposed training is not available in the alien’s native country;

-- The foreign national will not be placed in a position which is in the normal operation of the business and in which U.S. citizens and resident workers are regularly employed;
+- The alien will not be placed in a position which is in the normal operation of the business and in which U.S. citizens and resident workers are regularly employed;

-- The foreign national will not engage in productive employment unless such employment is incidental and necessary to the training; and
+- The alien will not engage in productive employment unless such employment is incidental and necessary to the training; and

 - The training will benefit the beneficiary in pursuing a career outside the United States.